Posted March 11, 2014

 It’s well-known in the information security community that mobile malware has grown exponentially the past few years.
 Now, there’s increasing evidence that criminals are looking for new ways to use such malware to target mobile banking.
 According to Kaspersky Labs’ latest report, mobile Malware:

-LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. designed to steal bankcard information and funnel money from bank accounts increased by a factor of nearly 20 times in the past year.
+Software that is intended to damage or disable computers and computer systems. designed to steal bankcard information and funnel money from bank accounts increased by a factor of nearly 20 times in the past year.

 Banking Trojans can steal sensitive information such as online log in credentials, bank account numbers, and passwords, which criminals then use to breach accounts.